numerica-ideas/community/docker/dockerize-springboot-mysql/README.md

     name: springboot-mysql-network
 ```

-This Docker Compose configuration defines two services: `app` for the **Spring Boot Application** and `mysql` for the **MySQL database**.
+This Docker Compose configuration defines two services: `app` for the **Spring Boot Application** and `mysqldb` for the **MySQL database**.
 The `app` service builds the image based on the [Dockerfile](./Dockerfile) in the project's root directory.
-The `mysql` service uses the official **MySQL** image and sets the environment variables for the database configuration.
+The `mysqldb` service uses the official **MySQL** image and sets the environment variables for the database configuration.
 The `depends_on` attribute ensures that the Spring Boot application starts after the MySQL database, in order to guarantee dependency ordering.

 For the App to connect itself to the MySQL database, as an enhanced security measure, we provided the database credentials as environment variables via the services' environment attributes so these are textually hidden from the project source code:
 - **MYSQL_DATABASE**: The database name.